 Description of the exhibition

-A new exhibition space on the ground floor presents ‘Fashion from the MoMu Collection’: a permanent display that sheds light on avant-garde Belgian (and international) fashion through silhouettes, imagery and archive material from over 35,000 pieces in the MoMu collection.
+The exhibition space on the ground floor presents ‘Fashion from the MoMu Collection’: a permanent display that sheds light on avant-garde Belgian (and international) fashion through silhouettes, imagery and archive material from over 38,000 pieces in the MoMu Collection.
 This gives visitors unlimited access to MoMu, even when the temporary exhibitions are being rebuilt.
-The collection presentation will rotate every year to display as much of the MoMu collection as possible, from contemporary fashion to historical clothing, textiles and accessories.
+The collection presentation will rotate every year to display as much of the MoMu Collection as possible, from contemporary fashion to historical clothing, textiles and accessories.

 With the collection presentation, MoMu is offering a permanent place for every visitor that is dynamic, surprising and inspiring.
 Due to a lack of exhibition space in the past, the museum's extensive collection had limited exposure.
 Today, the renovated museum can give the history of Belgian and international fashion a permanent place.
 The MoMu Collection is continuously enriched as the gaps within the historical collection are filled and creations by young designers are added.
 Both keep the collection presentation a dynamic and surprising space.

 In the collection presentation, visitors will discover the story and the origins of avant-garde Belgian and international fashion.
 The exhibition presents clothing and accessories, show invites, and archival footage.
 An introductory documentary takes a deeper look at the origins of the quality label ‘Belgian fashion’ from the rise of the Antwerp Six in the 1980s.
 The history of fashion in Belgium cannot be told without the work of the alumni from the Fashion Department of the Royal Academy of Fine Arts in Antwerp.
 The collection presentation starts from a critical questioning of the contemporary meaning of the label ‘Antwerp’ or ‘Belgian’ fashion.